Joseph Bowie: Career

 Returning to New York City in 1978 he began singing with punk and funk musician James Chance and the Contortions.
 Defunkt was born during that time.
 During the next 25 years, Defunkt recorded 15 albums.
 Bowie has collaborated with Jean-Paul Bourelly and Jamaaladeen Tacuma.
 He has performed "big band funk" arrangements with Ed Partyka at Music School Lucerne, Barbary Coast Ensemble at Dartmouth College, JazzArt Orchestra, and the HR Frankfurt Radio Big Band.
 The first Defunkt Big Band debuted in 1999 in New York City at the Texaco Jazz Festival sponsored by the Knitting Factory.

 In 2003, he moved to the Netherlands where he met Hans Dulfer and was introduced to the Dutch music scene.
-He has performed performs with Hans and Candy Dulfer and also performs as guest with the Saskia Laroo Band, Naked Ears, Monsieur Dubois, Emergency Room, Funkateer, Seven Eleven, and Almost Three.
+He has performed with Hans and Candy Dulfer and also performs as guest with the Saskia Laroo Band, Naked Ears, Monsieur Dubois, Emergency Room, Funkateer, Seven Eleven, and Almost Three.

 In 2014 he produced Sax Pistols Allergy for the U.S (ZIP Records) with lyricist Hilarius Hofstede and musicians Yuri Honing, Luc Houtcamp, Chazzy Green, Bart Wirtz, Koen Schouten, James White and Defunkt rhythm section of Kim Clarke, Tobias Ralph, and Rocco Zifarelli.
 In 2009 he created Defunkt Mastervolt with Paris-based musicians Linley Marthe, Rocco Zifarelli, Emma Lamadji, Michael Lecoq, and Jon Grandcamp.
 The album Defunkt Mastervolt was released in 2015 on ZIP Records.

 Robin van Erven Dorens directed the documentary In Groove We Trust about Bowie's life.